FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 Because of the time constraint, there are still many great features that  weren't listed in our planning.
 However, we hope the future team can take over our work and continue making Soundscape a  complete and optimal navigation solution for people who need it.

-## Technologies, Challenges, and What I Have Done
+## Technologies and The Audio Stuff

+### Technologies

 We decided to use Kotlin (with JNI) for developmemt, Jetpack Compose for UI, Room for persistence, and, latter in the course, hilt (dagger) for dependency injection and proto DataStore for lightweight data persistence duch as values in settings.

+### The Audio Team

-I worked in the audio team, addling with Raimund, because I think the audio part is the most challenging and interesting component of the app.
+I worked in the audio team, along with Raimund, because I think the audio part is the most challenging and interesting component of the app.
 It turned put to be true, because unlike iOS which provides many AMAZING high-level and yet POWERFUL audio APIs and access to AirPods' head tracking sensors, Android has very limited APIs that allow  the level of customizability and control we need.

 The process of building the audio part has mainly three stages: making a audio renderer from a existing low-level audio engine, implementing state-aware players that can play, pause, and queue audios to be spatialized and rendered (played) by the audio renderer, and creating and providing a service containing the functionalities to other parts of the app.

+### ACT I: The Audio Renderer

 The first step was to find a suitable audio engine for audio spatialization and customization.
 It was clear to us that it is impossible to implement an engine from scratch and that there didn't seem to exit anything high level in the kotlin world.
 We decided to use JNI and focus on engines implemented in C or C++.
 There are many choices on the market: Steam Audio, Oboe, OpenAL, FMOD, SoLoud, etc. We chose SoLoud because it is open source, powerful, and lightweight.
 The only down side is that SoLoud, even though it works, is not actively maintained: the existing audio backend support for Android (OpenSL ES) is already deprecated, and the new backend (AAidio) is out of horizon.